 A bank's advisor will likely be able to offer you a wide variety of investments as well as life insurance options.
 The brokerage fees should be comparable to other financial advisors that work independently or for a brokerage house.
 It can be reassuring to have a reliable company and name when you are thinking about investing.

 Even though it's nice to maintain an established relationship, you should find out what happens if you need to change banks because you move or for a similar reason.
-You may want to be able to leave your investments at the bank even if you do not have an account with them.
+You may want to be able to leave your investments at the bank even if you do not have an account there.

 What Should I Consider When Choosing an Advisor?

 The things you should weigh when looking at your bank's advisor are really the same things you should consider with any financial advisor.
 Consider the following:

 - Some financial advisors will offer more than just investing services and can also help with life insurance and business planning needs.
 Determine what you want and need and then look for a good match.

 - Interview the advisor that you will be working with to see if they are a good fit.

 - Look at the fees that the bank charges based on trades, meetings, and services.

 - How is the financial advisor paid?
 A person that is paid entirely on commission may be more likely to suggest products that do not fall directly in line with your investment comfort level.

 - Make sure you understand how their client relationships work: How often you will meet to review your portfolio and how will recommendations on purchasing new investments be handled?